 Beverly Johnson, Director

 To assist prevention providers in the application of prevention strategies, this section contains practices and standards for prevention.
-Resources developed to assist providers include documents on the maintenance of prevention records, reporting of prevention services and billing of prevention strategies.
+Resources developed to assist providers to include documents on the maintenance of prevention records, reporting of prevention services, and billing of prevention strategies.